birkenfeld/stm_display_rust/README.md

 ### Build

-Using a recent Rust compiler, just do a `cargo build --release` in the `firmware` directory.
+Using a recent Rust compiler installed with `rustup`, install the build target `thumbv7em-none-eabihf` and then just do a `cargo build --release` in the `firmware` directory.

 ### Flash